ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

    +---------------+      | Relying Party |    +---------------+
                           +---------------+
 ~~~
-{: #fig-concept-relationship title="Relationship of Concepts in SCITT" sourcecode-name="concepts-relationship.svg"}
+{: #fig-concept-relationship title="Relationship of Concepts in SCITT" sourcecode-name="concepts-relationship.ascii-art"}

 The subsequent sections describe the main concepts, namely Transparency Service, Signed Statements, Registration, and Transparent Statements in more detail.